 - Coverage for the whole of England & Wales

-If you do believe you have the basis of a claim for housing disrepair against a public landlord, please get in touch today so we can help you get the compensation you are owed.
-Feel free to call us on 01925 351 350 or fill out the form below.
+If you believe you have the basis of a claim for housing disrepair against your council or housing association, please get in touch today so we can help you get the compensation you are owed.

 How do you claim compensation from your landlord?

 You can make a claim against your landlord for housing disrepair with help from a solicitor.
 An expert housing disrepair solicitor will be able to run an effective claim against your landlord to get the repairs your home needs done.
 And your solicitor can maximise the compensation you are awarded for living with the disrepair, typically on a no win no fee basis.